PushpinderSinghGrewal/twitter-clone-hpdf-task-1/README.md

 **Overview**

 Nothing fancy, it is a clone of twitter that has the homepage and the search page.
-It is built using react.js.
+It is built using react.js. and material-ui .